tuanphung/SmartTableView/README.md

 - Don't need to implement any methods of UITableViewDatasource and UITableViewDelegate.
 Most should be done in UITableViewCell.
 - It's super easy to reuse UITableViewCell.
 - Models are managed by LazyTableView, not ViewController anymore.
 - Allow displaying UITableViewCells base on model type without pain.
-After some setups, just push models to LazyTableView, then cell will automatically pick up models and display them.
+After some setup, just push models to LazyTableView, then cell will automatically pick up models and display them.

-## Introduce LazyTableViewCellProtocol
+Introduce LazyTableViewCellProtocol
 --------------
 ```swift
 public protocol LazyTableViewCellProtocol: NSObjectProtocol {